Written byAmanda Wong

 Step 3.
 Select the connected USB flash drive and choose Format as Extended Storage.

 Step 4.
 Check if it can work for installing games now.

 When you want to use the PS4 external HDD/SSD for your Windows PC, you can also reformat the PS4 hard drive for the PC to erase all the stored game data.

 Bonus tip: Disable the USB 2.0 port of the console

-As most of PS4 external hard drive failures result from USB connections, some weird but effective tricks are mentioned on forums.
-For example, disabling USB 2.0 specification solves many disk problems, forcing PS4 system to use the USB 3.0 port to recognize your external hard drive.
+As most PS4 external drive failures result from USB connections, some weird but effective tricks are mentioned on forums.
+For example, disabling the USB 2.0 specification solves many disk problems, forcing PS4 system to use the USB 3.0 port to recognize your external hard drive.
 This trick also works when you cannot format this USB storage device as extended storage on PS4.

 External hard drives can be an Extended Storage Device to add more storage for your PS4.
 But for some reason, the hard drive might not be recognized or detected by the console.
-Before fixing or repairing this issue, you need to make sure your game files won't be deleted or cleared.
-Backups or data recovery software help you retain a good time on PS4 console later with the working external hard drive.
+Before fixing or repairing this issue, you need to make sure your stored files won't be deleted or cleared.
+Backups or data recovery software help you retain a good time on the PS4 console later with the working external hard drive.